jonepatr/genea_visualizer/README.md

 First you need to install docker-compose:
 `sudo apt  install docker-compose` (on Ubuntu)

-You might want to edit some of the default parameters, such as render resolution and fps, in the `docker-compose.yml` file.
+You might want to edit some of the default parameters, such as render resolution and fps, in the `.env` file.

 Then to start the server run `docker-compose up --build`